Single Mode and Multi Mode Fiber Patch Cords,

 Single-mode fiber (SMF) has a core that supports one path or mode by which light may travel.
 The

-means that although the cost of SMF is frequently less than that of MMF, the cost of the light source (laser) makes SMF installations cost-prohibitive for short distances.
-However, single-mode fiber can
+that although the cost of SMF is frequently less than that of MMF, the cost of the light source (laser) makes SMF installations cost-prohibitive for short distances.
+However, single-mode fiber can send high

 Single-mode Fiber Applications

 Buy Fiber Optic Cable from a company you can trust

 Quality Standard and Custom Fiber Optics at Lowest Prices!